-This section briefly describes the menus available under the menu options.
+This section briefly describes the menus available under the menu options for Volume Replicator.
 Note that the menu options are sensitive to the object that is selected.
-Depending on the object that is selected in the left tree, some of the options in the menu will change.
-In this section we will discuss the options that are specific to VVR.
-The options that are available on these menus are described in the following sections.
+Depending on the object that is selected in the left tree, some of the options in the menu change.